d-smith/roll/README.md

 Build the rollsvcs executable (go build in the rollsvcs directory), set the VAULT_ADDR and VAULT_TOKEN environment variables as described above, and start the server.
 Here we assume the use of port 3000.

+Also, if you need a proxy setting to access the internet, set the HTTP_PROXY environment variable.

 <pre>
 ./rollsvcs -port 3000
 </pre>